CSC-433-533-UoA-Spring-2023/assingment-1-undergrads-Remy9926/README.md

 Description: Upon uploading a PPM image, your PPM image will be rotated continuously by 60 degrees counterclockwise every half-second while also displaying the output matrix that causes the rotation.

+Errata: I have included in my rotateImage() function some comments that include code that modify the pixels.
+If you un-comment those lines of code out instead, and comment out the 3 lines above it, then you will get a rotation that maintains the entire image inside the canvas to some extent, but then the scaling is off.

 Included files:

 - index.html -- a sample html file with a canvas